Mystery Case Files: Ravenhearst (2006)

-Mystery Case Files: Ravenhearst is the third installment in the Mystery Case Files franchise, was released in December 2006 and features an investigation centered on a mysterious manor located in England.
+Mystery Case Files: Ravenhearst is the third installment in the series, was released in December 2006 and features an investigation centered on a mysterious manor located in England.
 Players find objects to unlock diary pieces to follow the life of Emma Ravenhearst, in the year 1894 in Blackpool.
-Through the diary entries, the player learns how Emma travelled from America to England to be a teacher, became involved with a man called Charles Dalimar, but refused his marriage proposal; Charles then began to secretly poison Emma and intercept her family's mail to keep her from leaving England.
-The final diary entry addresses the player directly and directs them to a locked door in the basement, behind which they find Emma's corpse in a coffin, with her soul being released now that the mystery of her disappearance is solved.
+Through the diary entries, the player learns how Emma travelled from America to England to be a teacher and fell in love with a man named Charles Dalimar.

-Mystery Case Files: Ravenhearst introduced elaborate door puzzles to the series that were similar to a Rube Goldberg-type puzzle.
-Mystery Case Files: Ravenhearst was re-released for the Nintendo DS in April 2013.
+Ravenhearst introduced elaborate door puzzles to the series that were similar to a Rube Goldberg-type puzzle.
+It was re-released for the Nintendo DS in April 2013.
 Ravenhearst was "the third-best-selling PC title in the United States for the week ending in the annual Black Friday shopping splurge" selling 100,000 copies in six weeks.

 Madame Fate (2007)

-Mystery Case Files: Madame Fate is the fourth installment in the Mystery Case Files franchise and was released in November 2007.
+Mystery Case Files: Madame Fate is the fourth installment and was released in November 2007.
 The player investigates Madame Fate's Carnival and the carnival workers to see which one of them causes the fortune teller's death at midnight.
-Madame Fate has equal suspicion - and contempt - towards the people who run other attractions at the carnival, but as the player investigates, they find that all of them are also doomed to die at midnight.
-As midnight strikes, just as Madame Fate is about to find out the player's fate, she is indeed killed by a malevolent spirit; the Queen then contacts the player to let them know it was the spirit of Charles from Ravenhearst Manor, furious that the player has released Emma's spirit.

-Mystery Case Files: Madame Fate introduces more types of puzzles (including word puzzles and multiple crystal ball puzzles) while also changing the way a player can find items.
+Madame Fate introduces more types of puzzles (including word puzzles and multiple crystal ball puzzles) while also changing the way a player can find items.
 Sometimes the player must combine two items on the screen, other times they must locate hidden areas to progress.
 The bulk of the game is still finding hidden objects, but there are a lot of other types of puzzles.
-The game also introduces morphing objects that players must find in each scene to unlock 3 secret areas that are located in the carnival.
-Mystery Case Files: Madame Fate also introduced hidden object scenes inside hidden object scenes into the gameplay.
+The game also introduces morphing objects that players must find in each scene to unlock three secret areas that are located in the carnival.
+Madame Fate also introduced hidden object scenes inside hidden object scenes into the gameplay.